dmidlo/histdata.com-tools/README.md

                         set a start year and month for data. e.g. -s 2000-04 or -s 2015-00
   -e, --end_yearmonth END_YEARMONTH
-                        set a start year and month for data. e.g. -e 2020-00 or -e 2022-04
+                        set an end year and month for data. e.g. -e 2020-00 or -e 2022-04

 Influxdb: